History of the alphabet: Greek alphabet

-However, several Phoenician consonants were absent in Greek, and thus several letter names came to be pronounced with initial vowels.
-Since the start of the name of a letter was expected to be the sound of the letter (the acrophonic principle), in Greek these letters came to be used for vowels.
-For example, the Greeks had no glottal stop or voiced pharyngeal sounds, so the Phoenician letters ’alep and `ayin became Greek alpha and o (later renamed omicron), and stood for the vowels //a// and //o// rather than the consonants //ʔ// and //ʕ//.
+The Greek alphabet contains the same letters in the same order as the Phoenician alphabet, but with different sound values.
+Though letters for vowels were not needed in semitic languages, their absence would create confusion in Greek, where vowels play a much larger semantic role.
+Hence some of the Phoenician letters representing consonants not present in Greek were re-purposed to write Greek vowel sounds.
+These letters had acrophonic Phoenician names unpronouceable in Greek; these initial consonants were dropped from the names, leaving initial vowels which became their sound values in the Greek alphabet.
+For example, Greek had no glottal stop or voiced pharyngeal sounds, so the Phoenician letters ’alep and `ayin became Greek alpha and o (later renamed omicron), standing for vowel sounds //a// and //o// rather than consonants //ʔ// and //ʕ//.
 As this fortunate development only provided for five or six (depending on dialect) of the twelve Greek vowels, the Greeks eventually created digraphs and other modifications, such as ei, ou, and o—which became omega—or in some cases simply ignored the deficiency, as in long a, i, u.